chasharpur/uk-compare/README.md

 verify that it continues with at least na.
 Similarly for the string na we find n at the root, then follow it until it fully matches na.
-Since the suffix tree stores ALL start positions in the text we can find all SUBstrings of the string in time proportional to the length of the text BEING SEARCHED FOR.
+Since the suffix tree stores ALL start positions in the text we can find all SUBstrings of the text in time proportional to the length of the SEARCH STRING.
 In a text of 1 million characters we can test if a string of four letters occurs within it in time proportional to four.
 An exhaustive search, on the other hand, would find that string in time proportional to 1 million.
 Quite an improvement!